 At the nudge of the Holy Spirit, I lifted the thick branches of this amazing tree, crawled through a small opening, so that I could put my hand on the trunk.
 At first my husband urged me to come out from beneath it.
-Calming my initial reaction of irritation, I shouted back that I was underneath the branches, because God was telling me to do that.
+Calming my initial reaction of irritation, I shouted back that I was underneath the branches because God was telling me to do that.
 Faintly, I heard him agree for me stay under the tree.

 I forgave him quickly, and proceeded to climb under and over branches until I reached the center of the tree’s trunk.

-Later, I realized that this also played into the prayer assignment, because it was the fear of man that made my husband have that reaction.
-He was afraid that I was breaking a rule, and doing something that would cause us to get in trouble.
-In general, man’s fear of women stepping out of her “place” has been a source of bondage to women and has caused much oppression.
-I believe this was the case in this incident as well.
-Unknowingly, he was symbolizing women being held back from doing what God has ordained them to do, due to fear of me breaking a rule about touching the tree.

-As I placed my hand on the rough bark, I envisioned women travailing as in childbirth.
+As I placed my hand on the rough bark, I envisioned women travailing as in childbirth!
 The word, travail, was very strong.
 Then, scenes of women in bondage and women placing other women under the same bondage flipped quickly through my mind - lots of judgment, lots of abuse.
 An overwhelming, deafening cry for justice came rising from the ashes of all the pain.
-After it subsided, I asked the Lord what to pray, and He said, “Just apply the blood of Jesus to this in the courts of heaven,” and so I did.
+After it subsided, I asked the Lord what to pray, and He said, “Just apply the blood of Jesus to this in the courts of heaven,” and so I prayed a simple prayer, “Jesus, I ask you to apply the blood of Jesus to all of the judgments and abuse that has come against your girls.
+In Jesus’s name.”
+The power is not in praying some rote prayer.
+It’s in the faith and obedience to follow the Holy Spirit.

 Then, I saw what looked like liquid gold flowing from my hand, down the trunk, and through the root system of the great tree.
 It was amazing.
 How does He let me see and experience such glorious things?

 I crawled back through the branches toward the beams of light streaming from the outside branches.
 Taking my girls by the hands, we stood together, side by side, and I handed them each their scripture verses.
-Then, as we walked around the tree together, they each proclaimed the key with the scripture verses.
-As my youngest daughter began to read the first verse regarding justice, in the Spirit I heard clanking of keys and shackles falling.
+Then, as we walked around the tree together, they each read their portion of scripture, and added their child-like, faith-filled prayer with it, proclaiming the keys God had given.
+As my youngest daughter began to read the first verse regarding justice, in the Spirit, I heard clanking of keys and shackles falling.
+Each of my other two daughter prayed the next two keys, The Key of Liberation and The Key of Persistent Prayers, with me ending with the Key of Love.

 As they finished reading their verses, the bell tower chimed the six o’clock hour.
 The number six is represented by the Hebrew letter, Vav, which has the meaning of a “hook, a divine connecting between heaven and earth, past to future,” and it also speaks of “man being created on the sixth day of creation.”
 God chose to show me His infinite detail, even in pointing out these tiny, yet significant, details.

-The following are the scripture verses that my daughters and I prayed.
+The following are the scripture verses that God impressed upon me to pray with my daughters.

 Key Scriptures:

+Key of Justice

-Key of Justice: Romans 8: 32 TPT “For God has proved his love by giving us His greatest treasure, the gift of his Son.
-And since God freely offered Him up as a sacrifice for us all, He certainly won’t withhold from us anything else he has to give.
+Romans 8: 32 TPT “For God has proved his love by giving us His greatest treasure, the gift of his Son.
+And since God freely offered Him up as a sacrifice for us all, He certainly won’t withhold from us anything else he has to give.”